Jorjill/madskillz/README.md

-This is a web application for software developers, can be used to create personalized study materials
+This is a easy to use web application for software developers and other professionals or students, can be used to create a personalized study materials instead of using documents

 Features:

 - Reference text tutorial by topics
 - Centralized note of all topics you study instead of using documents
 - Read pdf materials